caramuto-redhat/work-planner/DEPLOYMENT.md

 The repository includes a GitHub Actions workflow that automatically:
 - Tests the application with GitHub secrets
 - Builds the container
-- Pushes to both GitHub Container Registry and Quay.io
+- Pushes to GitHub Container Registry (GHCR)
-- Deploys to your preferred platform
+- Provides ready-to-use container images

 ### Manual Container Build